PACKMOL

 Usage: fixed x y z a b g

 This options holds the molecule fixed in the position specified by the parameters. x, y, z, a, b, g, which are six real numbers.
 The first three determine the translation of the molecule relative to its position in the coordinate file.
-The former three parameters are rotation angles (in radians).
+The latter three parameters are rotation angles (in radians).
 For this option it is required that only one molecule is set.
 It may be accompanied by the keyword center.
 If this keyword is present the first three numbers are the position of the baricenter (not really the center of mass, because we suppose that all atoms have the same mass).
 Therefore this keyword must be used in the following context:

 structure molecule.pdb